Day of the Dead: California

 Women with calaveras makeup celebrating Día de Muertos in the Mission District of San Francisco, California.

 The celebration of the Day of the Dead in Santa Ana, California has grown to two large events with the creation of an event held at the Santa Ana Regional Transportation Center for the first time on November 1, 2015.
 The city also holds the largest annual Noche de Altares in southern California, which began in 2002.

 In other communities, interactions between Mexican traditions and American culture are resulting in celebrations in which Mexican traditions are being extended to make artistic or sometimes political statements.
 For example, in Los Angeles, California, the Self Help Graphics & Art Mexican-American cultural center presents an annual Day of the Dead celebration that includes both traditional and political elements, such as altars to honor the victims of the Iraq War, highlighting the high casualty rate among Latino soldiers.
 An updated, intercultural version of the Day of the Dead is also evolving at Hollywood Forever Cemetery.
 There, in a mixture of Native Californian art, Mexican traditions and Hollywood hip, conventional altars are set up side by side with altars to Jayne Mansfield and Johnny Ramone.
 Colorful native dancers and music intermix with performance artists, while others play on traditional themes.

-Similar traditional and intercultural updating of Mexican celebrations are held in San Francisco.
-For example, the Galería de la Raza, SomArts Cultural Center, Mission Cultural Center, de Young Museum and altars at Garfield Square by the Marigold Project.
-Oakland is home to Corazon Del Pueblo in the Fruitvale district.
-Corazon Del Pueblo has a shop offering handcrafted Mexican gifts and a museum devoted to Day of the Dead artifacts and serves as the hub of the Día de Muertos annual festival which occurs the last weekend of October.
-Here, a mix of several Mexican traditions come together with traditional Aztec dancers, regional Mexican music, and other Mexican artisans to celebrate the day.
+Similar traditional and intercultural updating of Mexican celebrations take place in the San Francisco Bay Area.
+In San Francisco they are held at the Galería de la Raza, SomArts Cultural Center, Mission Cultural Center, and the de Young Museum, along with altars placed at Garfield Square by the Marigold Project.
+Across the Bay, Oakland is home to Corazon Del Pueblo in the Fruitvale district.
+There is a museum devoted to Día de los Muertos artifacts and a shop offering handcrafted Mexican gifts.
+Corazon Del Pueblo serves as the hub of the annual Día de los Muertos festival, which takes place the last weekend of October.
+There a mix of several Mexican traditions come together with traditional Aztec dancers, regional Mexican music, and other Mexican artisans to celebrate the day.

-In San Diego, a city that borders Mexico, the celebrations range across the entire county.
-All the way up at the most northern part of the county, Oceanside celebrates their annual event which includes community and family altars built around the Oceanside Civic Center and Pier View Way, as well as events at the Mission San Luis Rey de Francia.
-In the more central area of San Diego, City Heights celebrates through a public festival in Jeremy Henwood Memorial Park that includes at least 35 altars, lowriders, and entertainment, all for free.
-Down in Chula Vista, they celebrate the tradition through a movie night at Third and Davidson streets where they will be screening Coco.
-This movie night also consists of a community altar, an altar contest, a catrin/catrina contest, as well as lots of music, food, and vendors.
+In San Diego County, which borders Mexico, celebrations range across the entire county.
+Oceanside, in the far northern part of the county, observes their annual event with community and family altars built around the Oceanside Civic Center and Pier View Way, as well as events at the Mission San Luis Rey de Francia.
+In the central part of San Diego, the City Heights neighborhood celebrates through a public festival in Jeremy Henwood Memorial Park that includes at least 35 altars, lowriders, and entertainment, all free of charge.
+Old Town San Diego annually hosts a traditional two-day celebration culminating in a candlelight procession to the historic El Campo Santo Cemetery.
+Further south, in Chula Vista, they celebrate the tradition through a movie night at Third and Davidson streets.
+This includes a community altar, an altar contest, and a catrin/catrina contest.